-The Northern California Conference of SDA (NCC) is committed to maintain a safe environment for its employees, volunteers, students and public guests who enter our facilities or receive services from our organization.
+The Northern California Conference of Seventh-day Adventists is committed to maintaining a safe environment for its employees, volunteers, students and public guests who enter our facilities or receive services from our organization.
 To meet this duty the organization has undertaken a pro-active approach to implement a workplace violence awareness and prevention program that focuses on risk reduction measures and training.